theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

 We want to keep our data files and our results files separate, so we will move these output files into a new directory within our `results/` directory.

-    $ mkdir -p /scratch/im21/[your_userid]/fastqc_data/
+    $ mkdir -p /scratch/im21/[your_userid]/fastq_data/qc/
-    $ mv *.zip /scratch/im21/[your_userid]/fastqc_data/
+    $ mv *.zip /scratch/im21/[your_userid]/fastq_data/qc/
-    $ mv *.html /scratch/im21/[your_userid]/fastqc_data/
+    $ mv *.html /scratch/im21/[your_userid]/fastq_data/qc/

-Now we can navigate into this results directory and do some closer inspection of our output files.
+Now we can navigate into this results directory and do a closer inspection of our output files.

-    $ cd /scratch/im21/[your_userid]/fastqc_data/
+    $ cd /scratch/im21/[your_userid]/fastq_data/qc/

 Running FastQC in Batch
 ------------------------

-In batch mode, instead of interactive mode, you have to load the environment within the script you are trying to submit.
+In batch mode, instead of interactive mode, you must load the environment within the script you are trying to submit.
 This is why you have to perform the loading of environment, and module load..

-        #$ -S /bin/sh
-        #$ -pe smp 2
-        #$ -cwd
+        #!/bin/bash
+        #PBS -l ncpus=2
+        #PBS -l mem=4GB
+        #PBS -l walltime=01:00:00
+        #PBS -l storage=gdata/im21
+        #PBS -P im21
+        #PBS -q normal
+        #PBS -l wd

         #load the module
         module load fastqc